What is Rehypothecation?

 To protect its depositors and shareholders, the bank needs collateral.
 The broker takes the Procter & Gamble and Coca-Cola shares you pledged to it and re-pledges it, or rehypothecates it, to Bank of New York Mellon as collateral for the loan.

 Imagine something happens that causes the brokerage house to fail.
 Maybe management loads up on leveraged bets.
-It happens more than you think.
-Aside from the financial institutions that actually collapsed in 2008-2009, there were more than a few that came close and were saved by huge equity infusions that severely diluted stockholders.
+This happens more often than you think.
+Besides the financial institutions that actually collapsed in 2008-2009, there were more than a few that came close and were saved by huge equity infusions that severely diluted stockholders.

 One major discount broker had borrowed lots of money to invest in collateralized debt obligations, making leveraged gambles on mortgages that went bad.
 It survived but not before clients defected en masse and the business had to bring in a specialist to stabilize operations through the crisis.

-In such a situation, the Bank of New York Mellon or another party to whom or which the assets have been rehypothecated have first dibs on the collateral (this was reinforced by a series of court rulings since 2012 which put their interests above the interests of clients).
+In such a situation, the Bank of New York Mellon or another party to whom or which the assets have been rehypothecated will have first dibs on the collateral (this was reinforced by a series of court rulings since 2012, which put these entities' interests above the interests of clients).

-They're going to seize the shares of Coca-Cola and Procter & Gamble to repay the money the broker borrowed.
-That means you're going to log in to your account and see some, if not all, of your cash, stocks, bonds, and other assets were gone.
+These entities are going to seize the shares of Coca-Cola and Procter & Gamble to repay the money the broker borrowed.
+That means you're going to log in to your account and find some, if not all, of your cash, stocks, bonds, and other assets gone.

 At this point, you are merely a creditor in the bankruptcy hierarchy.
-You have to hope there is enough money recovered during the court cases to reimburse you somehow but this whole setup is perfectly legal.
-You paid someone else's bills.
+You have to hope there is enough money recovered during the court cases to reimburse you, but this whole setup is perfectly legal—you end up paying someone else's bills.

-Under the regulations of the United States, it should be possible for clients with margin accounts to know their potential exposure to a rehypothecation disaster is limited; e.g., if you have an account with $100,000 and only $10,000 in margin debt to fund the outright purchase of a long-equity position, you shouldn't be exposed for more than $10,000.
+Under the regulations of the United States, it should be possible for clients with margin accounts to know that their potential exposure to a rehypothecation disaster is limited.
+For example, if you have an account with $100,000 and only $10,000 in margin debt to fund the outright purchase of a long-equity position, you shouldn't be exposed for more than $10,000.

 In reality, that's not always possible because certain restrictions requiring segregation of fully-paid client assets in place in the U.S. following the Great Depression are not in place in the United Kingdom.

-Aggressive brokers can, and have, moved money through foreign affiliates, subsidiaries, or other parties in a way that allowed them to effectively remove the limits on rehypothecation.
+Aggressive brokers can move money and have indeed done so through foreign affiliates, subsidiaries, or other parties in a way that allowed them to effectively remove the limits on rehypothecation.
 That means it's not just the assets you have borrowed against that could be seized.
-They can go after it all.
+They can go after all of your assets.

-MF Global was a major publicly traded financial and commodities broker with more than $42 billion in assets and nearly 3,300 employees.
-It was run by Jon Corzine, the 54 Governor of New Jersey, a United States Senator, and the former CEO of Goldman Sachs.
+MF Global was a major publicly traded financial and commodities broker with more than US$42 billion in assets and nearly 3,300 employees.
+It was run by Jon Corzine, the 54th Governor of New Jersey, a United States Senator, and the former CEO of Goldman Sachs.

-Combined with a type of off-balance sheet financing arrangement known as a repurchase agreement, MF Global experienced a catastrophic liquidity disaster due to a confluence of events.
-This disaster forced to come up with large amounts of cash to meet its collateral and other requirements.
+Combined with a type of off-balance-sheet financing arrangement known as a repurchase agreement, MF Global experienced a catastrophic liquidity disaster due to a confluence of events.
+This disaster forced the company to come up with large amounts of cash to meet its collateral and other requirements.

-Management raided the assets in client accounts, part of which included making a $175 million loan to the firm's subsidiary in the United Kingdom to pony up collateral to third-parties (rehypothecation, in other words).
+Management raided the assets in client accounts, part of which included making a $175 million loan to the firm's subsidiary in the United Kingdom to pony up collateral to third-parties (i.e. rehypothecation).

-When the whole thing fell apart and the company was forced to seek bankruptcy protection, clients discovered that cash and assets in their account—money they thought belonged to them and secured by debts on which they hadn't defaulted - was gone.
-MF Global's creditors had seized it, including the rehypothecated collateral.
+When the whole thing fell apart and the company was forced to seek bankruptcy protection, clients discovered that the cash and assets in their account—money they thought belonged to them and secured by debts on which they hadn't defaulted—were gone.
+MF Global's creditors had seized them, including the rehypothecated collateral.

 By the time all was said and done, the clients of MF Global had lost $1.6 billion of their assets.
-Clients revolted, suddenly caring a great deal about the fine print in their account agreements, and were able to get a sympathetic judge who ultimately approved a settlement of the bankruptcy estate that resulted in an initial recovery of 93% of customer assets being recovered and returned.
+Clients revolted, suddenly caring a great deal about the fine print in their account agreements, and were able to get a sympathetic judge who ultimately approved a settlement of the bankruptcy estate.
+This resulted in an initial recovery and return of 93 percent of customer assets.

 Many clients who held out through the multi-year legal process ended up getting 100% of their money back due in no small part to the media and political scrutiny.
 They were lucky.
-In the meantime, they missed out on one of the strongest bull markets in the past few centuries; their money tied up in legal fights as they held their breath to see if they'd be restored.
+In the meantime, they missed out on one of the strongest bull markets in the past few centuries, with their money tied up in legal fights as they held their breath to see if it would be restored.

 One client wrote about his experience with rehypothecation on a personal blog.
 He explained that he had an account worth $19,452.22 at MF Global when it declared bankruptcy.
 Of this, $1,900 was in "a highly leveraged futures position (a bet against the euro)", with the remaining $17,552.22 in what he believed to be "a segregated and firewalled account to which no creditor of MF Global had access".

 The best way to protect yourself against rehypothecation within an ordinary brokerage account is to refuse to hypothecate your holdings in the first place.
 Doing that is simple: Don't open a margin account.
-Instead, you want what is known as a "cash account", or in some places, a "Type 1 account".
+Instead, simply open what is known as a "cash account," or in some places, a "Type 1 account."
 Some brokerage houses will add margin capability by default unless otherwise specified.
 Don't allow them to do it.

-This will make placing stock trades or other buy or sell orders, including for derivatives such as stock options, a bit more inconvenient at times as you must have fully sufficient cash levels within the account to cover settlement and any potential liabilities that could arise (e.g., if you are going to write put options, they are going to need to be fully secured cash puts) but it should make up for it in peace of mind.
+This will make placing stock trades or other buy or sell orders, including derivatives such as stock options, a bit more inconvenient at times as you must have sufficient cash levels within the account to cover settlements and any potential liabilities (e.g., if you are going to write put options, these need to be fully secured cash puts).
+But it is worth putting up with the inconvenience for the peace of mind.
 Additionally, you'll have the comfort of knowing you'll never face a margin call or risk more funds than you have on hand at the moment.